-- 5. This Court has subject matter jurisdiction over this action pursuant to 28 U.S.C. § 1332, because there is complete diversity of citizenship between Plaintiff and Defendants.
+5. This Court has subject matter jurisdiction over this action pursuant to 28 U.S.C. § 1332 because there is complete diversity of citizenship between Plaintiff and the Defendant.
 Further, Plaintiff has suffered business losses in an amount greater than \$150,000.00.
 The amount in controversy necessary for diversity jurisdiction over a declaratory judgment action is measured by the value of those business losses.
-Id. § 1332(a). - 6.
-This Court has personal jurisdiction over Defendants because it is headquartered in Connecticut.
-At all relevant times Defendants have engaged in substantial business activities in Connecticut.
-At all relevant times Defendants transacted, solicited, and conducted business in through its employees, agents, and/or sales representatives, and derived substantial revenue from such business in Connecticut. - 7.
-Venue is proper in this district pursuant to 28 U.S.C. § 1391(c) because Defendants are corporations that have substantial, systematic, and continuous contacts in Connecticut and within the District of Connecticut.
-Further many of the Defendants' decisions that were made with regard to Plaintiff's policy were made in Connecticut.
+Id. § 1332(a).

+6. This Court has personal jurisdiction over Defendant because it is headquartered in Massachusetts.
+At all relevant times Defendant has engaged in substantial business activities in Massachusetts.
+At all relevant times Defendant transacted, solicited, and conducted business in Massachusetts through its employees, agents, and/or sales representatives, and derived substantial revenue from such business in Massachusetts.

+7. Venue is proper in this district pursuant to 28 U.S.C. § 1391(c) because Defendant is a corporation that has substantial, systematic, and continuous contacts in Massachusetts and within the District of Massachusetts.
+Further many of the Defendant's decisions that were made with regard to Plaintiff's policy where made in Massachusetts.